rzr/webthing-node/docs/README.md

-This document is still in draft state, but review is always welcome, if you try to replicate it and stuck on missing instructions I would appreciate that you file issues or even better make pull request (just edit in github) that insert TODO lines" in following chapters, like:
+This document is still in draft state, but review is always welcome, if you try to replicate it and stuck on missing instructions I would appreciate that you file issues or even better make pull request (just edit in github) that insert "TODO marks" in following chapters, like:

-* TODO: please explain more and then remove this TODO line
+* TODO: please explain more this chapter and then remove this TODO line

 Support is also possible, ask in: